anders-s-olsen/CopBET/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-The Copenhagen Brain Entropy Toolbox is a MATLAB toolbox that provides a collection of functions for evaluating 12 different entropy metrics described in the paper "Navigating the chaos of psychedelic neuroimaging: A multi-metric evaluation of acute psilocybin effects on brain entropy" by Drummond McCulloch, Anders S Olsen et al. This toolbox allows researchers to analyze and quantify the entropy of fMRI-recorded brain activity using various methods.
+The Copenhagen Brain Entropy Toolbox is a MATLAB toolbox that provides a collection of functions for evaluating 12 different entropy metrics described in the paper "Navigating the chaos of psychedelic neuroimaging: A multi-metric evaluation of acute psilocybin effects on brain entropy" by Drummond McCulloch, Anders S Olsen et al (in prep).
+This toolbox allows researchers to analyze and quantify the entropy of fMRI-recorded brain activity using various methods.

 ## Installation